1ceaham/dAlembertGitTutorial/README.md

   * Print out your recovery codes and keep them somewhere safe.
   * Authentication can be handled in a number of ways, as detailed [here](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage).
 Long story short, if you are on Windows, use [this](https://github.com/Microsoft/Git-Credential-Manager-for-Windows), and if you are on Mac, use keychain with `git config --global credential.helper osxkeychain`.
 If you're on another flavor, you have some tradeoffs to consider.

-\*: Optional.
+\*Optional.
 While the topic is outside of the scope of today's discussion, some may object to the use of GitHub as a code host.
 GitHub is owned by Microsoft and presents certain concerns with respect to open-source, free, non-proprietary, and decentralized software ideals, not to mention a desire to avoid a de facto monoculture.
 GitHub is incorporated and hosted in the US.
 Using git without a centralized repository, or at least with an open-source alternative (see [SourceHut](https://sourcehut.org/), [GitLab](https://about.gitlab.com/)) is absolutely possible, but given the immediate lack of a supported tool at IJLR∂A, we will use it as an example of how to interface with these types of systems.
 That said, its popularity means that collaboration frequently happens there in industry and academia, and may therefore be of use for you to learn.

-## Why version control?
+## What is version control?
-* Controlled sync
-*
+Version control is a term used to represent the idea that content (code, articles,

 ## What is git?
+Git is a version control system (VCS)

-## What *NOT* to version
+## What *not* to version
+*Or*, at least what *not* to upload to GitHub

 * Generally, "data"
+  * Is yours backed up?
 * Large / binary files
+  * Probably ok to include a few photos, but not 3 hours of audio
+  * Of course, no meaningful "diffs"
+  * For an alternative approach, see the [Git Large File System](https://git-lfs.github.com/).
 * Secrets
   * SSH keys
   * Passwords
   * User info
 * Build artifacts / generated code
-* Other VCS
+* Other VCSs
 * As a replacement for backups

+# Interactive tutorial
 ## Getting started with git on your own code
+### `git init`

+### `git commit`

 ## Working with remote repositories
 ### Adding a remote